Oleg Sõnajalg

 Oleg Sõnajalg (born Oleg Vitjuk; 5 October 1959 – 17 May 2025) was an Estonian businessman.
-He was known as part of the Sõnajalg family, which also included his brother Andres Sõnajalg and their wives, twin sisters Siiri and Viivi Sõnajalg.
+Born in Tallinn, he was known as part of the Sõnajalg family, which also included his brother Andres Sõnajalg and their wives, twin sisters Siiri and Viivi Sõnajalg.
 He co-founded the TV channel TV1.

 With his wife Viivi (1962–2021), Sõnajalg raised five children.
 After his wife's death, he was in a relationship with Catherine Raudvere.
 They first met in October 2021.
 Oleg and Catherine became engaged in 2023 on the island of La Gomera.

 Sõnajalg died on 17 May 2025 in a helicopter crash, near Eura Airfield in Finland.
 He was one of the pilots involved in the collision.